GhostCode920/LifeStealSMP/README.md

 # LifeSteal SMP

 On this plugin, every time a player get killed by an other person, his killer steal him a ❤️.

+Download it now ! (or not)
+Tested Versions: (none)

 Addons:
 - Timer !
 So if he dies in lava before X